brgillis/SHE_Validation/doc/prog_match_to_tu.rst

 Example
 -------

-Download the required input data into the desired workdir, which we will call ``$WORKDIR``.
+Download the required input data into the desired workdir.
 The program can then be run with the following command in an EDEN 2.1 environment:

 .. code:: bash

-    E-Run SHE_Validation 8.2 SHE_Validation_MatchToTU --workdir $WORKDIR
+    E-Run SHE_Validation 8.2 SHE_Validation_MatchToTU --she_validated_measurements_product $SVM_PRODUCT --tu_output_product $TU_PRODUCT --matched_catalog matched_catalog.xml

-This command will...
+where the variable ``$$WORKDIR`` corresponds to the path to your workdir and the variables  ``$SVM_PRODUCT`` and ``$TU_PRODUCT`` correspond to the filenames of the prepared downloaded products for each input port.

+This command will generate a new data product with the filename ``matched_catalog.xml``.
+This will point to a fits data table for each shear estimation algorithm, the names of which you can find in the product either by manual inspection or through a command such as ``grep \.fits extended_catalog.xml``.
+These tables can be opened either through a utility such as TOPCAT or a package such as astropy.